shao-wang-me/it-basics/README.md

 1. Pandoc

    Convert each Markdown file to a standalone HTML file.

    Pandoc is also able to generate PDFs via Latex, although HTML and PDF generation might use different tools.

    - `--toc/--table-of-contents` generates a table of content.
    - `--template` uses a template.
    - `-H/--include-before-body` includes the content of a file at the end of `<head>`.
    - `-B/--include-before-body` includes the content of a file at the beginning of `<body>`.
    - `-A/--include-after-body` includes the content of a file at the end of `<body>`.
    - `-c/--css`: links to a CSS.

-2. ReactDOMServer and a Markdown converter
+1. ReactDOMServer and a Markdown converter

    [`ReactDOMServer.renderToStaticMarkup()`](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup) renders a React element to a static HTML string.
 It runs in Node.js environment and doesn't any client side scripting.

    Gatsby uses `ReactDOMServer` to generate static HTML as well, except that it uses `ReactDOMServer.renderToString()` at build-time and with `ReactDOM.hydrate()` at client run-time.

+1. Jekyll

+   If served on GitHub Pages, you do not have to commit and push the build.
+So local build is not necessary.
+Although you are limited to these gems: <https://pages.github.com/versions/>.

 ---